 Working with the William Monroe Trotter Collaborative for Social Justice, municipal governments, as well as national/state advocacy organizations, a select cohort of students will work to address current injustices in real time—with a focus on what is demonstrably effective.
-Students will develop visions, strategies and campaigns as well as legislative, policy, best practice, organizing, communication, and moral framing strategies to address injustices related to policing, voting, the environment, economic development, infrastructure, prison abolition, and reparations.
-Students will employ advocacy principles such as moral ambition, perfect/imperfect victims, concentric/consecutive coalitions, and scholarship as an organizing tool.
+Students will develop visions, strategies, and campaigns as well as legislative, policy, best practice, organizing, communication, and moral framing strategies to address injustices related to voting rights, reparations, and criminal legal reform.
+Students will employ advocacy principles such as moral ambition, perfect/imperfect victims, concentric/consecutive coalitions, and using scholarship as an organizing tool.

-This is an application based course.
-Interested students should fill out the google form at this link: https://docs.google.com/forms/d/e/1FAIpQLSeZ_LHL_kq2Ply9UMNgOFqBLkOND3t_QMHkXe4VJajnvnGJFA/viewform?usp=sf_link
+This is an application-based course.
+Interested students should fill out the google form at this link.

-We strongly encourage you to apply by the early application deadline of January 13, 2023 to provide an opportunity for the teaching team to review your application in advance of the Shopping Period.
-The final application deadline is 10 pm EST on Friday, January 20, 2023.
-Due to the large number of applications and the dates of course shopping, we will inform students on Saturday by 9:00 PM EST, January 21, 2023 regarding acceptance to the course.
-If admitted, we expect students to have read and reviewed themes for Monday's, January 23rd, class.
+We strongly encourage you to apply by the early application deadline of January 11, 2024, to provide an opportunity for the teaching team to review your application in advance of the Shopping Period.
+The final application deadline is 10 pm EST on Thursday, January 18, 2024.
+Due to the large number of applications and the dates of course shopping, we will inform students on Friday by 5:00 PM EST, January 19, 2024, regarding acceptance to the course.
+If admitted, we expect students to have read and reviewed themes for Monday's, January 22nd, class.

-Please reach out to Merida Brimhall (firstname.lastname@example.org) with any questions.
+Please reach out to Lynn Yeboah (firstname.lastname@example.org) with any questions.

 Also offered by the Divinity School as HDS 3093.